 Memory architecture of the PPU.

-The PPU is connected to 8 KB of VRAM or ‘Display RAM’.
-In doing so, it also provides arbitrated access to the CPU.
-Those 8 KB will contain most of the data the PPU will need to render graphics.
-The remaining materials will instead be stored inside the PPU, as they require faster access rates.
+The PPU is exclusively connected to 8 KB of Video RAM (also called ‘VRAM’, though some sources also refer to it as ‘Display RAM’).
+Those 8 KB contain most of the data the PPU needs to render graphics.
+The remaining materials are stored within the PPU itself, as they require faster access rates.

-The game is in charge of populating the different areas with the correct type of data.
-Moreover, the PPU exposes registers so the game can instruct the PPU on how that data is organised.
-Nevertheless, there are many rules to follow (you’ll see it in the following sections).
+The PPU also arbitrates CPU-to-VRAM access, and the game is in charge of populating the different areas with the correct types of data.
+Moreover, the PPU exposes registers that are used to define how the graphics data is organised.
+Nevertheless, there are many rules to follow (explained in the following sections).

 Constructing the frame